Killing of Autumn Steele

-On January 6, 2015, Autumn Steele, a 34-year-old woman, was fatally shot at her home in Burlington, Iowa by police officer, Jesse Hill, during a response to a domestic disturbance call.
+On January 6, 2015, Autumn Steele, a 34-year-old woman, was fatally shot outside her home in Burlington, Iowa by police officer Jesse Hill, during a response to a domestic disturbance call.
 In June 2018, a civil lawsuit was settled between the City of Burlington and the Steele family over her death.

 Shooting

-On January 6, 2015, Officer Jesse Hill was dispatched to the Steele home in response to a domestic-disturbance call.
+On January 6, 2015, Officer Jesse Hill was dispatched to the Steele home in response to a domestic disturbance call.
 Police said when Hill arrived, Autumn was screaming at and attacking her husband Gabriel (who was holding their young child).
 Hill said the family dog bit him as he was trying to protect the husband and child.
 He said he tried shooting the dog twice, but he slipped.
 One of his bullets hit Autumn Steele in her torso; she later died of her injuries.
 A neighbor told a local newspaper the officer was trying to break up the Steeles' argument and was startled by the couple's dog.
 The Steeles' German Shepherd was confiscated by the police under a search warrant and was placed in the city's dog pound for observation.
 The dog was later deemed "not vicious" and returned.
 Officer Hill was treated for at least one dog bite.
+Yet, during the case, it was exposed, there is no evidence of any bite.